canonical/prometheus-k8s-operator/README.md

-This repository contains a [Juju](https://jaas.ai/) Charm for deploying the monitoring component of Prometheus in a Kubernetes clusters.
+This repository contains a [Juju](https://jaas.ai/) Charm for deploying the monitoring component of Prometheus in a Kubernetes cluster.
 The alerting component of prometheus is offered through a separate Charm.

 ## Setup